Table of Contents

 - The restrooms with toilets, showers, and sinks will be available for all our summer camps.
 The building will be separated by staff and campers, and by gender.

-- The gym can be used for moments of lightning, storm, or heavy rain.
+- The indoor facilities will be used for moments of lightning, storm, or heavy rain.

 - We will have health stations in strategic locations throughout the camp, both outside and inside, comprised of: antibacterial soap or hand sanitizer, sun tan lotion, instructions, and if possible access to water.